Base camp in Spitsbergen during Winter

 • How safe are your adventures in the wilderness of Svalbard?

 When you arrive in Longyearbyen, your guide will give you a full safety brief and these rules must be followed at all times as the risk of polar bears is always present.
 You will be told not to wander out of sight of the group and will be directed to set up camp in a particular way.
 For every group that goes into the field we carry a VHF radio, a SARSAT beacon and a high calibre rifle.
-During the spring season when there is darkness at night, we will be accompanied by sled dogs who can help to stand guard at the camp.

 We also provide all the technical equipment necessary to keep you safe and warm during your activities, such as dry suits and additional warm clothing.